oss-review-toolkit/ort/website/docs/guides/ort-project-package-manager.md

 # (optional) List of authors of the project.
 authors:
   - String Author name.
-# (mandatory) List of dependency packages for the project.
+# (optional) List of dependency packages for the project.
 dependencies:
   - Dependency element schema (see below)
 ~~~